Council offers various types of planning searches as listed below.

 - A copy of any exemption certificate for development on the premises given by the local government under section 46 of the Act, including— (i) the day the certificate was given; and (ii) if the certificate is no longer in effect for the premises—the day it stopped having effect.

-- A copy of any judgment or order of the P&E Court, a tribunal or a building and development dispute resolution committee under the old Act, about— (i) a development approval in effect for the premises; or (ii) a condition included in a compliance certificate in effect for the premises.
+- A copy of any judgement or order of the P&E Court, a tribunal or a building and development dispute resolution committee under the old Act, about— (i) a development approval in effect for the premises; or (ii) a condition included in a compliance certificate in effect for the premises.

 - A copy of any agreement that the local government is a party to about a development condition of a development approval in effect for the premises.